|

 How are you different from the Integrity Commissioner?

-We deal with public complaints about city services and administration if and when the issues have not been resolved to your satisfaction at the departmental level.
+We deal with public complaints about City services and administration if and when the issues have not been resolved to your satisfaction at the departmental level.

-Where the public has a concern about how a councillor has conducted him or herself we refer those calls to the Integrity Commissioner.
+Where the public has a concern about how a Councillor has conducted him or herself, we refer those calls to the Integrity Commissioner.

 What is the process for making a complaint?